-73 Andral's Pathological Anatomy.
+\ Andral's Pathological Anatomy.

-M. Brunaud, in his Hygiene des gens des lettres, have in all countries usually been long-lived.
-The class of learned men who have lived more than seventy years, includes the most distinguished that have ever existed.
-74 Of one hundred and fifty-two savans taken at hazard, one half from the Academy of Belles Lettres, the other from that of Sciences at Paris, it was found that the sum of years lived among them was 10,511, or above sixty-nine years to each man.
-Many of the most learned men now living are very aged.
-75
+But this is also proved by facts.
+Literary men, says M. Brunaud, in his Hygiene des Gens des Lettres, have in all countries usually been long-lived.
+The class of learned men who have lived more than seventy years, includes the most distinguished that have ever existed.\ Of one hundred and fifty-two savans, taken at hazard, one-half from the Academy of Belles Lettres, the other from that of Sciences of Paris, it was found that the sum of years lived among them was 10,511, or above sixtynine years to each man.
+Many of the most learned men now living are very aged.†